Fenna Kalma

-Feikje Anna Kalma (born 21 November 1999), commonly known as Fenna Kalma, is a Dutch professional footballer who plays as a striker for Eredivisie club Twente and the Netherlands national team.
+Feikje Anna Kalma (born 21 November 1999) is a Dutch professional footballer who plays as a striker for Eredivisie club PSV and the Netherlands national team.

 Club career

-A former player of CTO Eindhoven, Kalma joined Heerenveen in 2017.
+A former player of CTO Amsterdam, Kalma joined Heerenveen in 2017.
 She made her debut for the club on 22 April 2017 in a 4–3 league defeat against Telstar.

 Prior to the 2019–20 season, Kalma joined Twente.
 In 2021–22 season, she became the first player in Eredivisie history to score 30 league goals in a season.
 In May 2022, she extended her contract with Twente until June 2023.
 On 18 August 2022, she scored six goals in her team's 13–0 Champions League qualification round win against Moldovan club Agarista-ȘS Anenii Noi.
+In 2022 and 2023, she won the Eredivisie Player of the Year award and was the league's top goal scorer.

+On 25 May 2023, German club VfL Wolfsburg announced the signing of Kalma on a three-year deal until June 2026.
+In January 2025, she joined PSV.

 International career

-Kalma has represented Netherlands at various youth levels.
-She was member of under-20 team at 2018 FIFA U-20 Women's World Cup.
+Kalma represented Netherlands at various youth levels.
+She was a member of the under-20 team at the 2018 FIFA U-20 Women's World Cup.
+With 18 goals, she is the all-time top scorer of the Netherlands under-23 team.

 In September 2019, Kalma received her first call-up to the senior team for UEFA Women's Euro 2022 qualification matches.
-In May 2022, she was named as a stand-by player for UEFA Women's Euro 2022.
+In May 2022, she was named as a stand-by player for the UEFA Women's Euro 2022.
 On 2 September 2022, she made her debut in a 2–1 friendly win against Scotland.
 She came on as a 62nd minute substitute for Vivianne Miedema and scored her team's winning goal.

+In May 2023, Kalma was named in Netherlands' provisional squad for the 2023 FIFA Women's World Cup, but she did not play in the tournament.